Master´s Programme in Information Security

 The demand for educated information security specialists is already very high, almost always among the first top jobs in IT and in the coming years it is expected to continue its growth almost exponentially.

 Graduates of this programme are ready to work in the area of information security and related fields in both private and public sector organisations as managers, advisors and specialists providing professional and expert know-how.

 Stockholm University pioneered academic research and education in information security in Sweden in the 1960s.
 The university has since then turned out thousands of graduates who are now part of academia and industry around the globe.

-You will find detailed course information, list of course literature, schedule and start date at courses and timetables.
+You will find detailed course information, list of course literature, schedule and start date on the course information page at "Courses and timetables".
 Select semester in the drop-down menu and search by course name.

 We approach the subject area from both the business side and the technical side.
 This master’s programme includes courses such as:

 • Secure Software